matrix-org/matrix-spec-proposals/proposals/2312-matrix-uri.md

 following on the `matrix.to` tradition, `matrix:#/id_with_sigil` for readability) allows using `#` without encoding on many URI parsers.
-It is still not fully RFC-compliant and rules out using URIs by homeservers (see also "Past discussion points").
+It is still not fully RFC-compliant and rules out using URIs by homeservers (see also "Past discussion points" on using fragments to address events).

 Regardless of the placement (the fragment or the path), one more consideration is that the character space for sigils is extremely limited and